Victor-Landa/code-tricks/redux.md

   exampleFunction();
 }, []);
 ```
-_Important: We can't use useEffect when we have a return on our component._
+_Important: We can't use useEffect when we have a return in our component._

 Access to state from components.
 ```javascript